 Note - all demos seen in the presentations are outlined in the speaker notes.
 So, feel free to follow along and/or try them yourself!

 In this session, we start off by talking about the problem Docker is trying to solve.
 We then talk about images and containers and how they are different than VMs.
-After talking the toolset, we end off by showing an end-to-end demo of building a simple container image, pushing it to Docker Hub, and then running the application on a brand new machine.
+After talking about the toolset, we end off by showing an end-to-end demo of building a simple container image, pushing it to Docker Hub, and then running the application on a brand new machine.

 Using Docker Compose